LFM8787/PSADT.ToastNotification/README.md

 ### Block-AppExecution
 1. ![](https://img.shields.io/badge/-New!-brightgreen) The function has changed, now it receives a `[PSCustomObject[]]` as input, backward compatibility kept.

-2. Changed the logic to detect if user has administrative rights.
+2. Changed the logic to detect if user has administrator rights.

 3. Fixed a bug since version `3.8.4` with the task scheduled name.